PortSwigger/certsquirt/README.md

 * P11Pin (Add the pin for a Yubikey, leave as "" for AWS KMS)
 * P11Slot (Leave as 0 for both KMS and Yubikeys)

 If using KMS, you will need to install and configure [aws-kms-pkcs11](#jack-of-most-trades---aws-kms-pkcs11).
 The P11TokenLabel corresponds to the label defined in the aws-kms-pkcs11 [configuration file](https://github.com/JackOfMostTrades/aws-kms-pkcs11#configuration) .
 You will need to have this configured and working before you can proceed.
+You can ignore the part around 'AWS Credentials' - we'll handle that for you.

 # Installation